Lately, the words “I’m lonely” seem to be on this quiet murmuring track in the back of my brain anytime distractions subside and the fog re-emerges.

 We do it everyday.

-We do it when we don’t burst into tears when the store is out of our favorite Halo Top Ice cream.
+We control those feels when we don’t burst into tears when the store is out of our favorite Halo Top Ice cream.

-We do it when we don’t throw a tantrum when we have to wait in line at the car dealership for two hours.
+We manage those emotions every time we don’t throw a tantrum when we have to wait in line at the car dealership for two hours.

 Managing loneliness is exactly the same.